Skip to content

 The Lantern Ring’s Role

-Lantern rings simultaneously serve three main purposes:
+Lantern rings simultaneously serve three primary purposes:

 2. Outlet for cooling — Lantern is also an architectural design term for a structure on top of a roof or in an attic that allows for ventilation.
 These structures allow buildings to breathe.
-Lantern rings provide an opening and assist cooling in the stuffing box.
+Lantern rings provide an opening and assist in cooling the stuffing box.
 This keeps the system from being completely closed off.

-Lantern ring example
+Lantern ring with black bushing

 Only Used with Packing